 A pap smear can help identify the possibility of cervical cancer but it does not provide a definitive diagnosis.
 If a woman has an abnormal pap smear, she may undergo a colposcopy, which allows the physician to take a magnified look at the cervix to better determine if cervical pre-cancerous or cancerous cells are present.
 A biopsy of the cervix may be necessary.

-Every week, our multidisciplinary team meets to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your medical oncologist, surgeon, radiation oncologist, genetics counselor, pathologist, nutritionist, interventional radiologist, and researchers focused on you.
-This meeting of the minds provides each patient with an individualized care plant to create the path for the most optimal outcome.
-Our approach emphasizes open communication, collaborating with each other personally and through one of the most advanced electronic medical records systems in the country.
+Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+For cervical cancer, your team may include your medical oncologist, surgeon, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.